gsinghjay/mvp_qr_gen/STORY.md

 ## Introduction

-This is the story of our application - a modern web service built with FastAPI that provides both API endpoints and web interfaces, with special capabilities for QR code generation and management, secured by Microsoft Azure AD authentication.
-Let's explore how all the pieces work together.
+This is the story of our application - a modern web service built with FastAPI that provides both API endpoints and web interfaces, with special capabilities for QR code generation and management.
+Originally secured by Microsoft Azure AD authentication, we are now migrating to Keycloak as our identity management solution for enhanced flexibility and control.

 ## System Architecture Overview